-- 1. Every student must sign up for every examination opportunity they plan to take.
-The procedure for signing up is described in the course catalogue.
-Participation in the examination may be refused if the student does not sign up or fails to do so in time. - 2.
+- Every student must sign up for attending classes and taking exams.
+The procedure for signing up is described in the course catalogue or on VUnet.
+Participation in the examination will be refused if the student does not sign up or fails to do so in time. - 2.
 By way of exception to the provisions of paragraph 1, any student who has correctly signed up for participation in the instruction/classes for a particular course and has been admitted will also be signed up for the subsequent examination, unless the degree programme stipulates a different approach.